checkmarx-ltd/cx-flow/docs/Delete-Branch.md

 ### Deleting CxSAST Project upon Branch Deletion

-xFlow is able to create a new CxSAST project when initiating scan, if the project doesn't exist yet.
+CxFlow is able to create a new CxSAST project when initiating scan, if the project doesn't exist yet.

 When working with CxFlow in web service mode and using webhook events to trigger CxSAST scan, CxFlow will create a new CxSAST project for each SCM feature branch which open a pull request into scanned branch.
 This might cause flood of projects on CxSAST for feature branch and unexpected consumption of licenses.